 Set for Life follows three Baby Boomers who struggle to recover from the devastating impact of losing their jobs during the Great Recession.

-Boomers came of age during an ear of prosperity, hope and optimism.
+Boomers came of age during an era of prosperity, hope and optimism.
 They grew up confident that their future would be guaranteed if they worked hard and followed the rules.

 Their expectations seemed justified until the Great Recession decimated the economy and 15 million Americans lost their jobs.
 In clips, Baby Boomers, who are now in their fifties and sixties, express their shock and disbelief.
 The economic downturn shocked them by exposing that the American Dream is no longer guaranteed.